davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 ### 3.3 Installation Process
 1.  **Boot from USB:** The computer should now boot from the USB drive.
 2.  **Language and preferences:** Select your language, time format, and keyboard input, then click **Next**.
+        * Windows 11 only: After selecting your "Keyboard or input method", click on "Previous Version of Setup" and start from there.
 3.  **Install now:** Click the **Install now** button.
 4.  **Product key:** Select “I don’t have a product key”.
 We will activate Windows later.
 5.  **Operating system:** Choose `Windows 10 (or 11) IoT Enterprise LTSC` and click **Next**.